bombchus/z64-music-wiki/docs/advanced/midi/rpns.md

 !!! info
     The default MIDI pitch bend sensitivity is ±2 semitones, *Ocarina of Time* and *Majora's Mask* have three different pitch bend ranges available and assigned using three different sequence commands: Command "0xDE" uses a custom range, command "0xD3" has a range of ±12 semitones, and command "0xEE" has a range of ±2 semitones; by default, SEQ64 assigns pitch bends to 0xD3, however, in SEQ64 versions 2.0 and above the sequence commands may be assigned to whatever MIDI control change is set in the ABI file.

-    By using RPNs, the range within a `.mid` file can be set to match the default pitch bend range used by SEQ64.
+    By using RPNs, the range within a MIDI file can be set to match the default pitch bend range used by SEQ64.

 #### Message Values
 | RPN MSB | RPN LSB | Data Entry MSB | Data Entry LSB |